ESIPFed/data-help-desk/docs/about/what_is_a_data_help_desk.md

 students and early-career scientists—understand and adopt practices that make their data more FAIR and their research more impactful.

+### Expertise provided by volunteers

-Staff provide expertise that covers a wide range of data-related topics relevant to researchers, including:
+Volunteers provide expertise that covers a wide range of data-related topics relevant to researchers, including:

 -   Finding data.
 -   Sharing data.